Kurien Thomas: Work at Itarsi

 In February 1945, he and his wife Annamma went to Itarsi as pioneering Pentecostal missionaries.
 They served with the India Pentecostal Church of God initially.
 However, with the establishment of the Bible college in Itarsi in 1962 and the rapid growth of Pentecostal congregations in the north, the ministers felt the need for a closer fellowship; consequently, formation of a fellowship began in the 1966 Itarsi convention and the Fellowship of the Pentecostal Churches in India was registered in 1969 with Thomas as its first elected Chairman.

 He authored several books in Hindi, English, and Malayalam.
 He was the pastor of the Pentecostal Church at Itarsi, Chairman and later Patron of the Fellowship of the Pentecostal Churches in India, and Principal of the Central India Bible College.
 Many indigenous missionaries received theological training at this college.

 He was recipient of several awards for his outstanding contributions in the field of Christian literature, education, and ministry.
-He wrote an autobiography titled God's Trailblazer In and Around the World.
+He wrote an autobiography titled God's Trailblazer In India and Around the World.